 “I’ve been reviewing your records.”

-Counselor: Well, it’s your senior year, and it’s about time that you started to think about your future, specifically in regards to a career.
+Counselor: Well, it’s your senior year, and it’s about time that you started to think about your future, specifically in regard to a career.
 I’ve reviewed your transcript, gone over your aptitude test scores, and I have spoken with some of your teachers.
 I seem to be running into a bit of a problem.

 You: What exactly is the problem?